-If you've just welcomed (or are planning to) a new kitten into your household, it is an exciting time.
+If you've just welcomed a new kitten into your household (or are planning to), it is an exciting time.
 We recognise you may want some kitten care advice - not just about your kitten's health but also about behaviour and environment.

 The RVC Beaumont Sainsbury Animal Hospital has achieved the gold level standard 'Cat Friendly Clinic' award from the International Society of Feline Medicine so you can be rest assured you will receive exceptionally high care at all times.

 Kittens need a balanced, nutritious diet to support growth and bone development.
 We recommend using pre-prepared, complete and high quality food designed for kittens.
 Instructions may differ based on body weight and breed.

 - 6-12 weeks old - 4 meals per day

 - 3-6 months old - 2-3 meals per day